-We compare the sample asset share with the sample value of the units held in the fund for each quarterly pool.
+For all business not taken out with Police Mutual, we compare the sample asset share with the sample value of the units held in the fund for each quarterly pool.
 If the sample asset share is lower than the sample value of the units held in the fund for each quarterly pool, we may declare a market value reduction for this quarterly pool.